What is an audio converter?

 Why Browser-Based Conversion Is Private

 SoundSlicr is built around a browser-first privacy promise.
-In the MVP, files are selected from your device and processed locally with browser APIs or FFmpeg WASM where the tool needs media processing.
+In the current version, files are selected from your device and processed locally with browser APIs or FFmpeg WASM where the tool needs media processing.
 There is no login, no billing flow, no cloud project storage, and no intentional backend upload step for audio conversion.
 That model is useful for voice notes, internal recordings, drafts, and personal audio files that only need a format change.
 Your browser still controls file selection, memory, playback, and downloads, so keep backups and use a trusted device.

 Local-first processing is also why results can vary.
 Your browser, operating system, hardware, and file codec all participate in the workflow.
 SoundSlicr keeps the interface direct so you can test a file quickly, understand any error message, and leave with a download when the browser supports the job.